-Read the Householder Extensions/Alterations Design Guide supplementary planning guidance.
+Read the Householder Extensions/Alterations Design Guide supplementary planning document.

 Conservation Area Appraisals

 There are 23 conservation areas in the Borough.
 Conservation Area Appraisals and a Management Plan have been prepared for each of these areas.
-These will be taken into account when considering planning applications within and adjacent to these areas.
+These are material considerations and will be taken into account when considering planning applications within and adjacent to these areas.

 Kent County Council Supplementary Guidance